Spiritual Journey

 COLLECTIVE WORSHIP

-At Kettleshulme St James our daily worship may be whole school, class-based or key stage worship.
+Worship may be whole school, class-based or key stage.
 Different members of our school family may lead the worship, including the headteacher, pupils, members of the church and other teaching staff.
-We follow the 'Roots and Fruits' Collective Worship programme.